svmpsp/bad-framework/README.md

-# bad-framework: research framework for Benchmarking Anomaly Detection (BAD)
+# BAD: a research framework for Benchmarking Anomaly Detection
 The BAD framework (**bad_framework**) is a distributed benchmarking framework for benchmarking unsupervised anomaly detection algorithms.

 ## SECURITY DISCLAIMER
 BAD is a research prototype and is not meant to run on production systems.
 BAD is **INSECURE by DESIGN** as it enables malicious users to run arbitrary code on the host running the BAD master (localhost by default).

 **DO NOT** run
-> $ bad start-server
+> $ bad server-start

 on hosts exposed to public networks, or on production critical systems.